29th Mar 2021 - 19th Apr 2021

-Scott: The Man Behind the Monument is a FREE four-week Massive Open Online Course (MOOC) from the University of Aberdeen and Abbotsford.
+Scott: The Man Behind the Monument is a mentored FREE four-week Massive Open Online Course (MOOC) produced by the University of Aberdeen and Abbotsford.

-Starting on Monday March 23, the course has specifically been designed for beginners and there is no prior knowledge of the subject required.
-It requires no more than two hours of work each week and will provide a comprehensive overview of Scott’s work and legacy, while challenging misconceptions.
+The course has specifically been designed for beginners and there is no prior knowledge of the subject required.
+It requires no more than two hours of work each week and will provide a comprehensive overview of Scott’s work and legacy, while challenging common misconceptions.

 Professor Ali Lumsden, Director of the University’s Walter Scott Research Centre and Honorary Librarian at Abbotsford, will deliver a series of video-based modules as part of the course, along with Kirsty Archer-Thompson, Collections and Interpretation Manager at Abbotsford.